Pat Crowley: Career

 Crowley sang and danced on The Dean Martin Show.
-She made guest appearances on episodes of Bonanza (in the episode "The Actress"), Charlie's Angels, Columbo, Police Woman, The Streets of San Francisco, Hawaii 5-0, The Rockford Files, The Feather and Father Gang, Hotel, Quinn Martin's Tales of the Unexpected (in the episode "The Force of Evil"), and Murder, She Wrote, as well as sitcoms Happy Days, The Love Boat, Empty Nest, Roseanne, Frasier, and Friends.
+She made guest appearances on episodes of Bonanza (in the episode "The Actress"), Charlie's Angels, Columbo, Police Woman, The Streets of San Francisco, Hawaii 5-0, The Rockford Files, The Feather and Father Gang, Hotel, Quinn Martin's Tales of the Unexpected (in the episode "The Force of Evil") and Murder, She Wrote, as well as the sitcoms Happy Days, The Love Boat, Empty Nest, Roseanne, Frasier and Friends.

-She became known to a later era of television viewers for her roles on the serials Generations from 1989–90, Port Charles from 1997 to 2003, and The Bold and the Beautiful in 2005.
-She appeared as Emily Fallmont on 9 episodes of the nighttime soap opera Dynasty in 1986.
-More recently, Crowley portrayed the widow of baseball's Roger Maris in the biopic 61*, directed by Billy Crystal.
+She became known to a later era of television viewers for her roles on the serials Generations from 1989–90, Port Charles from 1997 to 2003 and The Bold and the Beautiful in 2005.
+She appeared as Emily Fallmont on nine episodes of the nighttime soap opera Dynasty in 1986.
+Crowley portrayed the widow of baseball player Roger Maris in the biopic 61*, directed by Billy Crystal.
 She appeared in a 2006 episode of The Closer and a 2009 episode of Cold Case.

-Throughout her career, she was confused with actress Kathleen Crowley, who guest-starred in many of the same television series during the same time frame (the 1950s and 1960s), though they never appeared together.
-They were not related.
-Walt Disney's actor Fess Parker noted in his Archive of American Television interview that two actresses were named Crowley whom everyone was always mixing up, one tall (Pat) and one short (Kathleen), and that he was paired with the shorter Crowley for one project, despite being 6 feet 6 inches tall.
+Throughout her career, she was confused with actress Kathleen Crowley, who guest-starred in many of the same television series during the same time frame (the 1950s and 1960s), though they never appeared together and were not related.